johnofmars/mm-github-pages-starter/_pages/docs/exotics.md

 **Transversive Steps**
 [Reloading](#warlock-exotics){: .btn .btn--danger} [Mobility](#warlock-exotics){: .btn .btn--success}

 Sprint faster, after sprinting for 2 seconds, your currently equipped weapon is reloaded.
 Lion has a minimum 2.5 second reload, so this is already a savings.
+This is an incredibly strong choice for Trials/Survival where you need to quickly re-engage and don’t always have the time for Lion’s long reload.

 **Claws of the Ahamkara**
 [Melee](#warlock-exotics){: .btn .btn--info}